gohugoio/hugo/content/getting-started/configuration.md

 ---
-title: Configuration
+title: Configuring Hugo
-linktitle:
+linktitle: Configuration
-description: Hugo is designed to make enough assumptions that often configuration is unnecessary.
-However, a site config file can include precise directions to Hugo on how you want to render your website.
+description: Hugo's defaults are often enough that no configuration is needed.
+However, a site config file can provide highly granular control over how your site is rendered.
-date: 2017-01-02
+date: 2013-07-01
 publishdate: 2017-01-02
-lastmod: 2017-01-02
+lastmod: 2017-03-05
 categories: [getting started]
 tags: [configuration,fundamentals,toml,yaml,json]
 weight: 60
 draft: false
-aliases: [/overview/source-directory/]
+aliases: [/overview/source-directory/,/overview/configuration/]
 toc: true
-notesforauthors:
 ---

 The [directory structure][dirs] of a Hugo website&mdash;or more precisely, the source organization of files containing the website's content and templates&mdash;provides most of the configuration information that Hugo needs in order to statically generate a finished website.